cmnisal/chatbot-api/README.md

-VTOUR API
+Chatbot API
 =========

-The VTour API is built on node.js using Express with MongoDB as the database.
+The chatbot API is built on node.js using Express with MongoDB as the database.

 Creating a new Service
 ----------------------